Diffusion for the periodic wind-tree model: Deviations for translation surfaces

 We now prove the lower bound in Theorem~\ref{thm:deviations}.
 The only non trivial case is the one of a cocycle in unstable part $F^u_i$ or the central part $F^c$ of the Oseledets flag (\ref{eq:Oseledets_decomposition}).
 The proof is identical for both of them.

-We first fix notations for the whole section.
-Let $(X,\omega)$ be a regular surface and $P$ be a transversal containing $X$ as in Section~\ref{subsection:transversal}.
+Let $X$ be a regular surface and $P$ be a transversal containing $X$ as in Section~\ref{subsection:transversal}.
 Let $Y \in P$ be recurrent for the Teichm\"uller flow and Oseledets generic.
 We denote by $t_n$ the sequence of return times in $P$.
 We fix a point $p \in Y$ with infinite future orbit and a cocycle $f \in F^u_i \backslash F^u_{i+1}$ in the unstable part of $H^1(X;\Z)$.

 We use a similar decomposition as in the proof of Lemma~\ref{lem:cut_into_pieces}.
-For all $n$, we consider the return time of $p$ into $I^{(n)}$.
+For all $n$, we consider the sequence of return times of $p$ into $I^{(n)}$.
 For the $m$-th return time $T$ in $I^{(n)}$ we have a decomposition